jnfischer/github-pages-experiment/README.md

-# GitHub Pages experimental repository (Latin Prefixed Verbs)
+# GitHub Pages experiment: Latin Prefixed Verbs

 This is my first time working with GitHub Pages - experimenting to see how its rendering looks (for desktop and mobile) using a static single-page website, an article on Latin prefixed verbs.